zksecurity/stwo-book/src/how-it-works/example-cairo.md

 ## 2. Trace Generation

-For each operation in the program execution, STWO generates specific traces:
+For each operation in the program execution, Stwo generates specific traces:

 - Opcode execution traces
 - Range check operation traces